getting-data-science-done/url2features/docs/source/usage.rst

      <PATH TO DATASET> - Supported file types: csv, tsv, xls, xlsx, odf
      [ARGS] In most cases these are switches that turn on the feature type -columns=<COMMA SEPARATED LIST>.
 REQUIRED
      -simple            Default: False.
-Features derived from the URL string: length, depth -domain            Default: False.
-Features derived from the domain registration.
+Features derived from the URL string: length, depth, components -domain            Default: False.
+Features from the domain registration (requires internet).
      -extension         Default: False.
 Features about the domain extension and structure.
+     -protocol          Default: False.
+Features from the URL protocol.
+     -file              Default: False.
+Features derived from the final file type -dns               Default: False.
+Features derived from the DNS records (requires internet).
+     -np                Deactivate use of column name prefix.
+Only works for a single column.

 The list of columns to process and the path to the dataset are both mandatory.